chainer/chainercv/README.md

 # Transforms

 ChainerCV supports functions commonly used to prepare image data before feeding to neural networks.
-We expect users to use these functions together with datasets of `chainer.dataset.DatasetMixin`.
+We expect users to use these functions together with instantiations of `chainer.dataset.DatasetMixin`.
-Many of the datasets prepared in ChainerCV are very thin wrappers around raw datasets in the filesystem, and the transforms work best with such thin datasets classes.
+Many of the datasets prepared in ChainerCV are very thin wrappers around raw datasets in the filesystem, and the transforms work best with such thin dataset classes.
 The users can create a custom preprocessing pipeline by defining a function that describes procedures to transform data using full functionality of Python language.

 Here is an example where the user pad images to the given shape and subtract a constant from one of the images.
 This is a real example that is used to preprocess images before training a neural network for Semantic Segmentation.
-As found in the example, `random_crop` is one of the transforms ChainerCV supports.
-Like other transforms, this is just a function that takes arrays as input.
-Also, `extend` is a function that decorates a dataset to transform the output of the method `get_example`.
-`VOCSemanticSegmentationDataset` is a dataset class that automatically downloads and prepares PASCAL VOC data used for semantic segmentation tasks.
-Note that this example takes some time to download PASCAL VOC before starting.

 ```python
 from chainercv.datasets import VOCSemanticSegmentationDataset